 Geostationary satellites move at a height of about 36,000 km above the Earth.
-At this height they move around the Earth at the same speed as the Earth moves around its axis.
+At this height, they move around the Earth at the same speed as the Earth moves around its axis.
 This satellite seems to be stationary.
 They are used as communication satellites.
 Pakistan has launched its first geostationary satellite, PAKISTAN-1R on August 11, 2011.

 Communication satellites have a great effect on our daily lives.
-They link remote areas on the Earth with telephone and television.
+The link remote areas on the Earth with telephone and television.
 Newspapers are typed and transmitted to putting machines via satellite in some countries.

 Global Positioning System

 Satellites have improved our knowledge about space and even about out Earth.
 Using satellites, you can find your position anywhere in the world accurate to 10m or less.
 Locating the position of objects with the help of a satellite is called the global positioning system or GPS.
-It is freely accessible by anyone with a GPS receive.
+It is freely accessible by anyone with a GPS receiving.